Wilson Sporting Goods

 The Wilson Sporting Goods Company is an American sports equipment manufacturer based in Chicago, Illinois.
 Wilson makes equipment for many sports, among them baseball, badminton, American football, basketball, fastpitch softball, golf, racquetball, soccer, squash, tennis, pickleball, and volleyball.

-The company has been a subsidiary of Finnish retailer Amer Sports since 1989.
+The company has been an independent subsidiary of multinational retailer Amer Sports since 1989.

 History

 Thomas Wilson founded the company, also serving as its president and chairman for 35 years.

 The company traces its roots to the "Schwarzschild & Sulzberger" meatpacking company (later changed to "Sulzberger & Son's") based in New York, that operated meat packing slaughterhouses.

 Sulzberger & Son's founded the "Ashland Manufacturing Company" in 1913 to use animal by-products from its slaughterhouses.
 It started out in 1914, making tennis racket strings, violin strings, and surgical sutures, but soon expanded into baseball shoes and tennis racquets.

 In 1915, Thomas E. Wilson, former president of meatpacker Morris & Company, was appointed president by the controlling banks and renamed the company "Thomas E. Wilson Company".
 The company acquired the Hetzinger Knitting Mills to produce athletic uniforms and a caddie bag company which produced golf balls but soon expanded into footballs and basketballs.

 In 1918, Wilson left to concentrate on the beef-packing business, changing the Sulzberger company to Wilson & Co. (which would ultimately become Iowa Beef Packers and then be taken over by Tyson Foods).
 The packing company continued to have control in the company until 1967 when it was sold to Ling-Temco-Vought.

 Under new president Lawrence Blaine Icely, it acquired the "Chicago Sporting Goods Company" and struck a deal to supply the Chicago Cubs.
 It also hired Arch Turner, a leather designer who would design the leather football.

 In 1922, it introduced the Ray Schalk catcher's mitt which later became the standard.
 It worked with Knute Rockne to introduce the double-lined leather football and first valve football and the first waist-line football pants with pads.
 In 1925, it was renamed "Wilson-Western Sporting Goods" following a distribution agreement with "Western Sporting Goods".

 After Rockne's death, the company focused on golf, introducing the R-90, a sand wedge golf club inspired by Gene Sarazen's victory in the 1932 British Open.

 In 1931, it renamed itself "Wilson Sporting Goods Company".
 During World War II it introduced the Wilson Duke football, featuring high-quality leather, ends that were hand-sewn, lock-stitch seams, and triple lining, which was adopted as the official ball of the National Football League in 1941; this partnership between Wilson and NFL has continued since.

 Horween Leather Company has supplied Wilson with pebbled cowhide since 1941 for use in the manufacture of footballs and basketballs.
 Wilson is Horween Leather Company's largest customer.